Tuesday, January 19, 2021

 “Even before she raised her head, the World-honored One, who was then staying on Vulture Peak, knew Vaidehi’s thoughts and immediately ordered Mahamaudgalyayana and Ananda to go to her through the air; He himself disappeared from the mountain and reappeared in the inner chamber of the royal palace.

-As any ordinary person in the middle of a great suffering she complaints and asks why she has to endure so much pain:
+As any ordinary person would do in the middle of a great suffering she complaints and asks why she has to endure so much pain:

 “When she saw the World-honored One, Vaidehi tore off her ornaments and prostrated herself on the ground.
 Weeping bitterly, she said to the Buddha, “O World-honored One, what bad karma did I commit in former lives that I have given birth to such an evil son?
 I wonder, World- Honored One, what karmic relations could have made you a relative of Devadatta?”[9]